tartley/tartley.github.io/_posts/2009-12-04-result-of-mp-visit-i-suck.md

 observer, this looks indistinguishable from illegal download.
-An observer cannot tell whether a particular download is illegal or not just by looking at the bits going down the wire - it requires more context than that.Â  It requires the observer to know which CDs I have bought, and to what use I intend to put the proceeds (is it subject to fair use exemptions, etc?)
+An observer cannot tell whether a particular download is illegal or not just by looking at the bits going down the wire - it requires more context than that.
+It requires the observer to know which CDs I have bought, and to what use I intend to put the proceeds (is it subject to fair use exemptions, etc?)
 Therefore, along with many illegal downloaders, the system proposed in the bill will also catch many